-France's growth-stage program was built to provide unprecedented support for the 120 fastest growing companies in France.
+France's growth-stage program was built to provide unprecedented support for the 123 companies in France.

 Pooling resources from accross the various government agencies, ministries and public service departments, this program is intended to simulate growth and create opportunities in France, following the global success of our top startups.

 Launched in September 2019 by the President of the Republic and the Prime Minister, the French Tech 120 program illustrates the French government’s desire to become the best possible support for the French Tech ecosystem.

 The French Tech Mission brought together some 50 French Tech Correspondents within administrations and public services capable of supporting the growth of startups.
 The list of services, intended to grow continuously, covers five categories: international development, financing, access to the market, recruitment of talent and support in all relations with the administration.

 Some examples: The URSSAF sets up a dedicated account manager and tailor-made services (notifications on payment deadlines, reminders for exceeding thresholds …).
 The Banque de France offers preferential financing conditions.
 The General Directorate of the Treasury offers market access insurance, covering in the event of failure the investments undertaken to conquer a new market abroad.

 Startups joining the program receive priority support from ministries and public services.
 The goal is to speed up their growth and help them to become global leaders.
 For one year, the 120 companies (of which the Next40 are a subset) get access to a swath of advantages too long to list here.
 The short version:

 - 3 wishes.
 French Tech 120 can go into Aladdin-mode and request up three things of the French tech Mission and its Correspondents throughout the year.
 Within the limits of legality, of course.
 “We have to hire 30 people within a month, we bring them from the United States, Singapore and Rio, can you help us with the visas of their families?”
 No problem.
 Etc.